algogrit/presentation-understanding-concurrency/slides.md

 # 🙋‍♂️

-## How many of you are students or are new to programming in Go?
+## How many of you are new to programming in Go?

 # 🙋